-Le Courage des Carmelites de la Compiègne « Catholic Insight
+Le Temoinage des Carmelites de Compiègne « Catholic Insight

 It was on this day in a Parisian summer in 1794 that sixteen female members of the Carmelite Order, located at Compiègne – one day after their patronal feast – lined up one by one in the Place de la Révolution (now more ironically renamed the Place de la Concord), which was by then so covered in blood that even the mules drawing the carts refused to approach.
 And, one by one, they, from the youngest novice to the elderly prioress, had their heads severed from their bodies by the great devouring guillotine.
-They sang as they faced their deaths; according to tradition, they sang the Veni Creator, even if others say it was the Salve Regina, or Psalm 117, the Laudate Dominum, wonderfully set to music by Mozart – perhaps they sang all three.
-The point is, they sang – remember singing? – on their way to eternity, as we all should.
+They sang as they faced their deaths; according to tradition, the Veni Creator Spiritus, even if others say may have been the Salve Regina, or Psalm 117, the Laudate Dominum, (which had recently, and most wonderfully, been set to music by Mozart).
+Perhaps they sang all three – it would take some time for all sixteen to go the God they had loved unto death.
+The point is, they rejoiced on their way to eternity, as we all should.

 Their bodies were buried in a mass grave in the nearby Picpus cemetery – along with over a thousand other victims – marked with one simple cross.

 Why would anyone murder a whole convent of nuns?
-Well, the revolutionaries had by point gone insane – which also sound sort of ominously familiar – destroying anything or anyone who did not submit to their principles – which included such wonderful things as atheism, anarchy, obliterating the past – the whole ancien regime – everything they deemed non-functional, impractical or useless, including a life of contemplative prayer.
-All the convents were suppressed, and the nuns faced a choice either to abandon their vocation and disperse, or stick to their habits.
+Well, the revolutionaries and the bloody revolution they had begun had by this point become almost entirely unhinged, destroying anything or anyone who did not submit to their principles – which included such wonderful things as atheism, anarchy, obliterating the past – the whole ancien regime – everything they deemed non-functional, impractical, useless, or ‘against the spirit of the revolution’, including a life of what they deemed to be the most futile of paths, contemplative prayer.
+(Which, of course, we know, by faith, to be the most ‘useful’ of vocations).
+All the convents in France were suppressed, and the nuns given a choice either to abandon their vocation and disperse – or stick to their vows and their habits, and face death.

-They had been imprisoned with a group of English Benedictine Sisters, who had set up a convent at Cambrai, in France, with all the monasteries and convents having been destroyed by Henry VIII, and made illegal by his successors.
-After the Carmelites had been ‘offered up’, so to speak, the Revolution ended ten days later, with the death of Robespierre by the very blade by which he had had thousands killed.
-It seems it was through the merits of that ultimate offering of the Carmelites that the carnage ended, sparing the lives of the Benedictine Sisters were spared.
-Their Order eventually returned to England, bringing the blood-stained habits of the martyred Carmelites, which may still be found in their convent, which stands to this day.
+The Carmelites were imprisoned with a group of exiled English Benedictine Sisters, who had set up a convent at Cambrai, in France, for all the monasteries and convents had been destroyed in England by Henry VIII, and any new ones made illegal by his successors.

+The revolutionaries thought they had won.
+But in that mystery of God’s providence, after the Carmelites had been sacrificed, so to speak, the bloodshed ended ten days later, when Robespierre, the revolution’s revolutionary, went under the very machine with which he had had thousands killed.
+It seems it was through the merits of that ultimate offering of the consecrated Carmelites that the carnage ended, sparing the lives of the Benedictine Sisters.
+Their Order eventually returned to England, bringing the blood-stained habits of the martyred Carmelites, which one may still venerate in their convent.

 The story of the Carmelites also caught the popular imagination, being recounted in a 1931 novella by Gertrud de la Fort, ‘Song at the Scaffold’, penned five years after her own conversion.
 Her book inspired George Bernanos to write his 1947 play, Dialogue des Carmélites, which in turn inspired the 1956 opera by Francois Poulenc – and, we may add, a 1960 film by Jeanne Moureau.
+Art imitating life in the best sense of that aphorism.

 But the main influence of the martyrs is supernatural, their example of courage in the face of overpowering, satanic evil – an inspiration for us, to sing heartily and laugh, for, if we but choose the path of life, will we not all meet merrily in heaven with them?
-I wouldn’t mind hearing how 18th century French was actually spoken, not least by contemplative Carmelites.
+I wouldn’t mind hearing how 18th century French was actually spoken – and sung – not least by contemplative Carmelites.
+In fact, I did sort of hear an echo of such by some African Carmelites in Lisieux, years ago…but that is another story.

 Holy Martyrs of Compiègne, orate pro nobis!